-ET 100 Electronics Foundations/3 Units
+ELECTRONICSET 100 Electronics Foundations/3 Units

-Prerequisite: Concurrent enrollment in Tech.
-Math or equivalent.
+Prerequisite: Concurrent enrollment in GT 100

 An introduction to electronic principles including DC and AC circuits, passive and active circuits, and applications that will give the student a general concept of the electronics field.
 For non-electronics majors.